javascript-tutorial/en.javascript.info/1-js/04-object-basics/07-optional-chaining/article.md

 alert(user.address ? user.address.street : undefined);
 ```

-...But that's quite inelegant.
-As you can see, the `user.address` is duplicated in the code.
-For more deeply nested properties, that becomes a problem.
+It works, there's no error...
+But it's quite inelegant.
+As you can see, the `"user.address"` appears twice in the code.
+For more deeply nested properties, that becomes a problem as more repetitions are required.

 E.g. let's try getting `user.address.street.name`.